 Gertrude Bell was truly a woman of wisdom.
 I learned about her when I interviewed Andrina Lever (See Part Two of her interview).
 A biography of Gertrude Bell, The Desert Queen: The Extraordinary Life of Gertrude Bell: Adventurer, Adviser to Kings, Ally of Lawrence of Arabia by Janet Wallach, profoundly impacted Lever, and Bell is one of the five people that she listed as wanting to meet.
-Gertrude Bell was a woman ahead of her time and someone we can learn a tremendous deal from.
-The Profiles in Wisdom, Women in Wisdom and Wise People are meant to expand your general knowledge, and also give you a great conversation starter at cocktail parties.
+Gertrude Bell was a woman ahead of her time, and someone we can learn a tremendous deal from.
+The biographies are meant to expand your general knowledge, and also give you a great conversation starter at cocktail parties.

 Gertrude Bell was a restless soul, and lived the life of a wealthy socialite for several years after she studied history at Lady Margaret Hall, Oxford University, until she found her passion for the desert, and archaeology when she went to study Arabic in Jerusalem in 1899.
 In 1905 Bell embarked on her travels in the Middle East – through Syria, Asia Minor where she excavated Byzantine sites, the Euphrates where she visited Baghdad – while returning through Turkey her travels and explorations were disrupted by a rebellion by Young Turks.
 Bell subsequently continued her archaeological career.
 She also worked as an intelligence officer for the British government starting in World War I. From 1923 to 1926 she founded the national museum in Baghdad.